Unprecedented sanctions hit 'millionaire migrant traffickers'

 "These sanctions will help stop the flow of blood money ...
 It will prevent them from buying protection in Libya which in turn can destabilize the region," the Dutch National Prosecutors' Office said.

-CNN reached out to those named, where contact details were available, but have not received responses.
+CNN reached out to those named, where contact details were available, but has not received responses.

 Each year, tens of thousands of people pour into Libya -- the final transit stop before a short but dangerous sea voyage across the Mediterranean to Europe.